What is "En Bloc"

 Why place yourself in the hands of a doctor or surgeon that isn't actually trained and experienced in the field of enbloc breast explant surgery?

-That is why we have a directory of fully qualified, trained and compassionate surgeons for you to choose from.
+That is why we have a directory of fully qualified, empathetic Trusted Surgeons for you to choose from.

 Here is a check list that can help you define your search criteria